Burt At Dawn And Dusk

 The Midnight Man, co-directed by Lancaster with screenwriter Roland Kibbee — whose association with the actor goes back to scripts written for Lancaster’s starring roles in The Crimson Pirate (1952) and Vera Cruz (1954) through The Devil’s Disciple (1959) and Valdez is Coming (1971) — updates the type of strong-armed yet past-haunted roles that made the actor a film noir star in the mid-to-late 1940’s.
 A gothic-tinged, Southern-set murder mystery with a full roster of recognizable character actors who are not what they initially seem, Lancaster authoritatively dreamwalks his own way through increasingly sordid layers of deepening revelations and truly shocking plot reversals.
 Like the title, the sunup-to-sundown milieu of aging security guard Jim Slade strongly complements earlier Lancaster roles such as Swede Anderson (The Killers), Frankie Madison (I Walk Alone), and Steve Thompson (Criss Cross ), here displaced by time, geography, and shifting cultural currents.

 Supporting great Cameron Mitchell’s brave yet foolhardy advance on a backwoods trio of stocking-masked thieves holding up a nightclub, which results in a broken leg for the security guard’s trouble, opens a nightwatch job at the local college for his former Chicago cop pal Jim Slade (Lancaster).
 Reporting to his sympathetic female parole officer (Susan Clark) weekly, Slade’s third-shift security gig, along with his old buddy’s sponsorship, offers the past middle-age, onetime police detective a quiet, afterhours way to spend the dawn of his twilight years.
-However, day-to-night matters are not as they first appear in this sleepy-seeming Southern college town, and the theft of a cassette tape containing a co-ed’s recorded psychiatric session, the recorder of which turns out to be the daughter (Catherine Bach) of a US Congressman (Morgan Woodward), anticipates her later, brutal murder.
+However, day-to-night matters are not as they first appear in this sleepy-seeming Southern college town, and the theft of a cassette tape containing a co-ed’s recorded psychiatric session, who turns out to be the daughter (Catherine Bach) of a US Congressman (Morgan Woodward), anticipates the traumatized young woman’s later, brutal murder.
 From a pornography-addled Bible-thumper (Charles Tyner) to a fey female-nude portraitist (Peter Dane), the false leads and falser personalities Slade encounters — all while, as an ex-con, diverting the suspicions of local law enforcement represented by the town sheriff (Ed Lauter) — threaten to unravel the darkly-wound fabric of a corrupt community to the light of day.

 Kino Lorber commentators Howard S. Berger and Nathaniel Thompson’s reaching yet persuasive comparison to the David Lynch and Mark Frost TV series Twin Peaks (1990-’91, 2017 – ?) posits Lancaster’s starring and co-directed feature as an early dramatic rendering of a murdered town beauty revealing the sins of an entire community; where the detective figure doesn’t so much solve a murder as expose the dark heart at the beating center of a terrifying mystery.
 Careworn, heavier, his mottled complexion roughened and weathered by the weight of years, Lancaster at the outset of his seventh decade, and fourth in film, hearkens back to the hard-edged roles of his star-making youth while deconstructing his character’s violent past.
 Neither as well known nor as celebrated as a later role critiquing his own tough guy image, in Lancaster’s Oscar-nominated performance for Louis Malle’s 1980 Atlantic City, the actor’s much-lauded gravitas serves to expiate the crimes of the past while once again righting a “wrong” (and wronged) community.